-- Eating lots of protein with my diet made up of least 80% whole food (20% discretionary / junk.)
+- Eating lots of meat and vegetables with my diet made up of least 80% whole food (20% discretionary / junk.)
 The funny thing is that even though I had belly-fat, I was eating more food, like lean meats, and getting bigger and leaner because now I was exercising.
 Real food contained the vitamins, minerals, phytonutrients, fibre, and a million other good things that lowered my inflammation, and helped me feel amazing.

 The Lean to Mean Experiment—gaining muscle fast as a skinny guy

 In May 2010, my business partner and I decided to do an experiment together to stop being skinny, which we called Lean to Mean.

 I ended up overhauling my diet, lifting weights and walking a lot more, and I ended up gaining 22 pounds in just 30 days.

 I no longer had visible ribs with super low body-fat with no abs.
 My ribs were now covered more with muscles, and my abs and obliques got way bigger and stronger.

 After three months of heavy bulking, I now had a healthy BMI.
 My weight gain was not 100% lean mass, and so I wanted to burn off a few pounds of fat while holding onto my new muscle.
 I was still lifting 3x a week, walking to the gym, and then added in some HIIT (high-intensity interval training) running outside in the sun.
 I dropped a few pounds and now had visible abs in just four months.